Ayush-kumar-123/pyloris-3.2/README.md

 # pyloris-3.2
-how to use and impliment pyloris
+how to use and impliment pyloris.
 Software for Dos attack(denail of sevice)
 Use with tor or you will be blocked by the website.
 Python 3